Work in France: Finding a job in France

 Work in France

-In Q3 2015, the French unemployment rate hit an 18-year high at 10.6 percent (INSEE) – some 3.5 million people – of which around 25.7 percent are under 25, among the highest rates in Europe.
-As such, the majority of contracts are flexible, and permanent contracts are few.
+At the end of 2016 French unemployment rate stood at 9.7percent, slowly improving from the 18-year high of around 10.5 percent in 2015 (INSEE).
+However, unemployment continues to remain high for under 25s, of which around 23.3 percent were unemployed in 2016, among the highest rates in Europe.
+Against this backdrop, the majority of contracts are flexible, and permanent contracts are few.
 Employment levels are not predicted to rise significantly, however, there are jobs to be had especially in certain sectors (see below), although you stand a much better chance of employment if you speak French.

-The minimum wage (salaire minimum interprofessionnel de croissance or SMIC) in 2106 was set at EUR 9.67 per hour or EUR 1,466.62 monthly for full-time employment (35 hours per week).
+The minimum wage (salaire minimum interprofessionnel de croissance or SMIC) in 2107 was set at EUR 9.76 per hour (around EUR 1,480.27 gross per month).
 The SMIC is reviewed on 1 January and again in the year if the consumer price index increases by more than 2 percent of the SMIC.
+Read more in our guide to French minimum wage and average salary in France.

 The major industries in France are aerospace, motor industry, pharmaceutical, industrial machinery, metallurgy, electronics, textiles, food and drink, and tourism.
 According to a report by Hays, in 2015 engineering, research and development (R&D), IT and banking were the sectors exhibiting the most employment growth.
 Around three quarters of the population are employed in services.